Azure/azure-sdk-for-go/CONTRIBUTING.md

 ## Guidelines and Code of Conduct

-Also please see these [guidelines][] about contributing to Azure projects.
+Also please see these [guidelines][guidelines] about contributing to Azure projects.

 This project follows the [Microsoft Open Source Code of Conduct][coc].
 For more information see the [Code of Conduct FAQ][cocfaq].
 Contact [opencode@microsoft.com][cocmail] with questions and comments.